 A bite from a tick with Lyme disease often leaves a bullseye pattern.

 Mosquito bites can be itchy.
 Infection occurs through scratching.

 Flea bites may itch for a week or more.

 A horsefly bite can take time to heal, as the insect cuts into the skin.
 Image credit: Citron, 2011

 Bed bug bites can form a distinctive pattern.

 Brown recluse spider

-The impact of a brown recluse spider bite can seem small at first, but it last for several months.
+The impact of a brown recluse spider bite can seem small at first, but it lasts for several months.

 Sandfly bites can spread leishmaniasis and other diseases.

-The likelihood of receiving an insect bite depends on the environment.
+The risk of receiving an insect bite depends on the environment.